Available Degrees

 • Performance management

-The Master's program " Management and Sustainable Transition " (MaST) aims to train management students in and through research, capable of dealing with the complexity of managerial phenomena related to the challenges of sustainable development.
-It prepares students for entry into doctoral studies and/or professional careers in companies or public organizations.
+The Master’s program in “Management and Sustainable Transition” (MaST) aims to train management students through research, equipping them to address the complexity of managerial issues related to the challenges of sustainable development.
+It prepares students for doctoral studies and/or professional careers in companies or public organizations.

 Contact: